 What is Great Customer Service?
-The Value of Human Interation in a Digital World
+The Value of Human Interaction in a Digital World

-In totay’s digital world, retailers understand that traditional bricks and mortar retail is no longer just about product, but it’s also about the experience.
-Retailers have invested millions to re-invent traditional stores, encorporating interactive digital displays, mobile engagement & in-store analyitics that help merge the online and in-store worlds together into an OMNI experience.
+In today’s digital world, retailers understand that traditional bricks and mortar retail is no longer just about product, but also about the experience.
+Retailers have invested millions to reinvent traditional stores, incorporating interactive digital displays, mobile engagement and in-store analytics that help merge the online and in-store worlds together into an OMNI experience.
 However, have retailers forgotten about human service?
-In this session, co-founders of SUREMESUR, an innovative pure omni-channel custom men’s clothing retailer will discuss the value of the human interaction, and it’s role in today’s digital retail world.
+In this session, the co-founders of SURMESUR, an innovative omni-channel custom men’s clothing retailer, will discuss the value of human interaction, and its role in today’s digital retail world.